Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 122

-Member countries or territories may assign experts to the PUASP General Secretariat, at its request, for as much time as is deemed strictly necessary to assist with special jobs under clearly justified circumstances.
+Member countries or territories may assign experts to the General Secretariat at its request to assist with special tasks for the strictly necessary period of time under clearly warranted circumstances.

 CHAPTER